awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.GetTableInfo.md

 }
 ```

-The reply from `DescribeTable` looks like this:
+The reply from `DescribeTable` looks like the following.

 ```
 {